williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

   --data 'grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost&code=P59yPm1_X1gxtdEOEZjn'
 ```

 > Important: The call to the `/token` endpoint requires authentication.
 In this case, it is a Basic Auth digest of the client ID and secret.
+You can find the client ID and secret in your application's General tab.
 This requirement is why this call is only appropriate for applications that can guarantee the secrecy of the client secret.
 For more on Basic Auth, please see [Token Authentication Methods](https://developer.okta.com/docs/api/resources/oauth2.html#token-authentication-methods).

 Note the parameters that are being passed: